Singular value distribution of dense random matrices with block Markovian dependence: Related literature

 \subsection{Approximately uncorrelated random matrices}

 A class of self-adjoint random matrices with dependent entries and decaying covariances, called approximately uncorrelated random matrices, was studied in \cite{hochstattler2016semicircle}.
 The authors establish that the empirical eigenvalue distribution of an approximately uncorrelated random matrix converges weakly in probability to the semicircular law.
 Our \Cref{cor: Stieltjes} generalizes their approach to admit the possibility that not all entries have the same variance.
-Improved results to convergence weakly almost surely are established in \cite{fleermann2021almost,catalano2022random} under additional assumptions on the rate of decay of the correlations.
+Improved results to convergence weakly almost surely are established in \cite{fleermann2021almost,catalano2022random} under additional assumptions.
 It would be interesting to establish similar results in the presence of variance profiles (see the remarks preceding \Cref{prop: PowerSharperSharper}).